AlexMabry/grafana.org/content/blog/2019-04-26-team-profile-patrick-blog.md

 +++
-title = "Meet the Grafana Labs Team: Developer Patrick O'Carroll" author = "jdam" date = "2019-04-19" keywords = ["Grafana", "GrafanaLabs"] cover_image = "/assets/img/blog/bargauge/cover.png"
+title = "Meet the Grafana Labs Team: Developer Patrick O'Carroll" author = "jdam" date = "2019-04-26" keywords = ["Grafana", "GrafanaLabs"] cover_image = "/assets/img/blog/bargauge/cover.png"
 cover_opacity = "0.4"
 cover_blur = "2px"
 draft = true
 description = "Meet Grafana Labs team member Patrick!" excerpt = "As Grafana Labs continues to grow, we'd like you to get to know the team members who are building the cool stuff you're using.
-Meet Patrick, who works with UX/UI design and frontend development." categories = ["Grafana"]
+Meet Patrick, who works with UX/UI design and frontend development." categories = ["Grafana", "Team"]
 +++

 As Grafana Labs continues to grow, we'd like you to get to know the team members who are building the cool stuff you're using.